17 Proven SaaS Marketing Strategies to Skyrocket ROI

 #6.
 Define your Customer Retention Strategy

 One of the most important metrics that you'll be watching is your churn rate.
 With many SaaS companies, the initial Cost of Acquisition for customers is amortized over several months of subscriptions.
-To remain profitable and indeed, to establish a SaaS business's growth, the churn rate must be minimized and managed.
+To remain profitable and indeed, to establish a SaaS business's growth, the churn rate must be minimized and managed within your SaaS campaign management.

 Your retention strategy should include two parts, firstly, you cannot rest on your laurels, you need to be adding features, fixing issues, creating new options and upgrades, partnering with other companies, etc. And secondly, you need to be marketing to your existing customers, showing them how much their business means to you, demonstrate the importance of quality and customer service through timely bug fixes and regular feature updates.
 When you communicate with your existing customer base about the constantly increasing value of your software, they will want to stay with you.